bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 https://tldp.org/HOWTO/Module-HOWTO/

 ## TLDNR
-Figuring out what modules / drivers need to be installed on "embedded" Linux systems like the Seagate Central in order to support a new USB device is not a well defined process.
-The method we present in this document is an iterative process and goes as follows.
+Hosts with modern Linux distributions come with pre-built modules and drivers catering for almost every device available.
+This is not the case for "embedded" systems like the Seagate Central.
+Figuring out what modules and drivers need to be installed on lower end Linux systems like the Seagate Central is not a well defined process.

+The most commonly used method is to simply build and install all the modules, then try them to see what happens.
+This can be difficult if storage space is limited.

+The method we present in this document tries to be more focused and attempts to build and install only the bare minimum required modules.
+The process is summarized as follows.

 1) Plug the USB device into a PC / RPi running a full, up-to-date Linux distro.
 2) Observe what modules are needed for the new device on the PC.
 3) Reconfigure the target kernel with "make menuconfig" and add new modules.
 4) Rebuild the kernel and modules. (make uImage, make modules, make modules_install)
-5) Check to see what modules were built.
+5) Confirm that the required modules were built.
 6) If any required modules are missing then GOTO 3) .
 7) Install the new kernel and modules on the target (Seagate Central).
 8) Plug the new device into the target and see if it's recognized (lsusb / lsmod)